The Difference Between Cranial Osteopathy And Craniosacral Therapy

 What makes Osteopathy and Craniosacral Therapy different?

-Although they might be called different names, cranial osteopath and craniosacral therapy aren’t so different as both treatments use the same technique.
-The difference between them all depends on the practitioner’s background and their personal style.
+Although they might be called different names, cranial osteopath and craniosacral therapy both use the same technique.
+But the difference lies in the way practitioners are trained, and the type of knowledge they bring to their treatments

-There are many practitioners who specialise in craniosacral therapy and only treat patients using the cranial technique.
-Since cranial treatment has become more popular, different health practitioners including massage therapists, acupuncturists, physiotherapists, and chiropractors have also trained in the cranial technique and added it to their toolkit.
+The educational background of other practitioners will be different.
+There are many holistic practitioners who specialise in craniosacral therapy and only treat patients using the cranial technique.
+These craniosacral therapists complete a comprehensive training program at a recognised school, typically involving several hundred hours of coursework, hands-on practice, and clinical experience.
+And since cranial treatment has become more popular, other holistic health practitioners including massage therapists, acupuncturists, physiotherapists, and chiropractors have also trained in the cranial technique and added it to their toolkit.

 Finding a craniosacral therapist and osteopath for you.

-On Circe you can book your treatment with a vetted, expert craniosacral therapists and osteopaths, easily online.
 Whether you book a treatment with an osteopath or craniosacral therapist, it is important to make sure the practitioner is qualified and registered with a regulatory body.
-Visit our booking page to find a vetted practitioner that matches your needs.
+On Circe Health you can book your treatment with vetted practitioners, easily online.
+Visit our booking page to find a practitioner that matches your needs.